 Besides that, more industry efforts are needed to scale the effective recycling of post-consumer waste and ensure more responsible recycling.
 We invest in and innovate models for post-consumer recycled materials and improve recyclability through our modular design.

 In order to monitor our efforts to include sustainably sourced materials in our phone, we measure the percentage of 14 focus materials we’re sourcing sustainably.

 While many of the materials in our phone have serious issues to consider, these 14 materials provide Fairphone with the most potential to make a significant impact and show the most urgent need for intervention.
 For each material, we’re working to source it from more responsible mining initiatives and/or setting realistic targets for increasing the amount of recycled material we use.
-It is important to note that we acknowledge that the 14 materials are contained in one or multiple components and that it is not realistic to have 100% of these materials sustainably sourced.
+It is important to note that we acknowledge that the 14 materials are contained in multiple components and that it is not realistic to have 100% of these materials sustainably sourced.
 We will focus on those components with a high average content of our focus materials to set a scalable example.
 For each of the materials, we compare the weight we’ve responsibly sourced to the total amount used in our phones.

 Fairphone was the first electronics company to source gold from Fairtrade-certified artisanal mines.
 These mines have improved working conditions and receive a premium for the gold they produce.
 We integrated this gold into the Fairphone 3’s PCB supply chain.

 To increase the supply of responsible gold, we’re also currently working with partners in the Great Lake Region in Africa to improve the working conditions at artisanal mine sites, prevent child labor, and create a transparent and traceable supply chain.